1feres1/pynmranalysis/Readme.md

 #fit the model to data
 pca.fit(spectrum)
 ```
-Score plot is the projection of samples in the data set in lower dimention spce of the first 2 componants of the
+The score plot is the projection of samples in the dataset in lower dimension space of the first 2 components of the  ?????????????????????????

 ``` python
 pca.score_plot()
 ```
 <img src="https://github.com/1feres1/pynmranalysis/blob/main/exemple/score_plot.PNG" >
-Scree plot is agraph that show each componant of the pca model with their explained variance
+The scree plot is a graph that shows each component of the PCA model with their explained variance.

 ``` python
 pca.scree_plot()
 ```
 <img src="https://github.com/1feres1/pynmranalysis/blob/main/exemple/scree_plot.PNG" >
-Outiler plot is a plot that calculate index of outliers in the data and plot them with different color
+Outiler plot is a plot that calculates the index of the outliers in the data and plot them with a different color.

 ``` python
 pca.outlier_plot()
 ```
 <img src="https://github.com/1feres1/pynmranalysis/blob/main/exemple/outlier_plot.PNG" >
-Target plot is a scatter plot that shows the projection of each simple in the first 2 componants with
-Colors that much their classses in the target variable
+The target plot is a scatter plot that shows the projection of each simple in the first 2 components with colors that matchs their classses in the target variable.

 ``` python
 pca.target_plot(target)